Marcus Garvey: Moving to the United States: 1916–1918

 The UNIA flag, a tricolour of red, black, and green.
 According to Garvey, the red symbolises the blood of martyrs, the black symbolizes the skin of Africans, and the green represents the vegetation of the African land.

 Arriving in the United States, Garvey initially lodged with a Jamaican expatriate family living in Harlem, a largely black area of New York City.
 He began lecturing in the city, hoping to make a career as a public speaker, although at his first public speech he was heckled and fell off the stage.
-From New York City, he embarked on a U.S. speaking tour, crossing 38 states.
+From New York City, he embarked on a US speaking tour, crossing 38 states.
 At stopovers on his journey he listened to preachers from the African Methodist Episcopal Church and the Black Baptist churches.
 While in Alabama, he visited the Tuskegee Institute and met with its new leader, Robert Russa Moton.
-After six months traveling across the U.S. lecturing, he returned to New York City.
+After six months traveling across the US lecturing, he returned to New York City.

 In May 1917, Garvey launched a New York branch of UNIA.
 He declared membership open to anyone "of Negro blood and African ancestry" who could pay the 25-cents-a-month membership fee.
 He joined many other speakers who made speeches on the street, standing on step-ladders; he often did so at Speakers' Corner on 135th Street.
 In his speeches, he sought to reach across to both Afro-Caribbean migrants like himself and native African Americans.
 Through this, he began to associate with Hubert Harrison, who was promoting ideas of black self-reliance and racial separatism.
 In June, Garvey shared a stage with Harrison at the inaugural meeting of the latter's Liberty League of Negro-Americans.
 Through his appearance here and at other events organized by Harrison, Garvey attracted growing public attention.